Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Application: Parameter Estimation in a Swarm Model

 For our simulations, we use $\Nagent=200$ interacting agents.
 Furthermore, we fix $m=1$, $\alpha = 1.0$, and $\beta = 0.5$ which corresponds to the parameters chosen in~\cite{nguyen_thermal_2012}.
 After nondimensionalizing the equation, we are left with two free parameters: the interaction strength $C = C_r / C_a$ and the characteristic length $\ell = \ell_r / \ell_a$.

-We perform $\Nsimulation =500$ instances of this simulation, where each instance is run for $t \in [0, 400]$, and is discretized using $T=400$ uniformly spaced time points.
-The differential equations are solved using the DifferentialEquations package in Julia, which uses adaptive timestepping.
-The solution is then sampled at the desired time points using the built-in interpolation function.
-For each simulation, the initial positions are set by uniformly sampling the unit cube $[0,1]^3$, and each component of the initial velocities are sampled from a Gaussian distribution with mean $1$ and variance $1$, as is done in~\cite{nguyen_thermal_2012}, and $C$ and $\ell$ are chosen uniformly at random from $[0.1, 2]$.
-As they are easily identified with simpler measures, we reject unbounded phenotypes, which we define to be a simulation in which any particle moves 40 units in any direction before $t = 200$.
-This restricts the distribution of $(C, \ell)$, and we show the distribution of the parameters in our simulations in~\Cref{fig:CL}.
+We perform $\Nsimulation =500$ instances of this simulation, where each instance is run for $t \in [0, 400]$, and is discretized using $T=200$ uniformly spaced time points.
+The ODEs are solved using the \texttt{DifferentialEquations} package in Julia.
+The initial positions are uniformly sampled from the unit cube $[0,1]^3$, each component of the initial velocities is sampled from a Gaussian with mean $1$ and variance $1$, following~\cite{nguyen_thermal_2012}, and $C$ and $\ell$ are chosen uniformly at random from $[0.1, 2]$.
+We reject unbounded phenotypes, defined to be a simulation in which any particle moves 40 units in any direction before $t = 200$, since they can be easily identified with a simple scale statistic.
+This restricts the distribution of $(C, \ell)$, and the distribution used in our simulations is shown in~\Cref{fig:CL}.
+We consider missing data in two different ways.

-To consider missing data, we take a random subsample of $N$ agents at each time step.
-We consider three cases of this with a fixed number of subsamples $N$ across all simulations with $N = 150, 100, 50$.
-We also consider the case where $N$ is fixed across time for individual simulations, but we sample $N$ uniformly from $[50, 200]$ for each simulation.
-Finally, we consider situations with heterogeneous training/test data.
-For these experiments we train the regressor with data from the full simulation, and predict parameters for data from the subsampled simulations.
-These are called the \emph{heterogeneous} experiments, and this is performed using all four sets of subsampled data.